Podocarpus sprucei

 Podocarpus sprucei is a species of conifer in the family Podocarpaceae.
-It is found largely in Ecuador and Peru.
+It is a tree native to western Ecuador and northern Peru.

 Description

-Tree to 20 m high (smaller at the highest elevations), with reddish brown scaly bark.
+They are trees growing to 20 m high (smaller at the highest elevations), with reddish brown scaly bark.
 Leaves elliptic to linear, dark green, stiff, 2–7 cm long, apex acute, midrib on upper side a continuous shallow groove.
 Male cones in groups of 3–10 on 1.5-2.5 cm long peduncles, each cone up to 1 cm long.
 Seed cones axillary, solitary, purple-red when ripe; seed globose, 5–8 mm long.

 Distribution and habitat

 Podocarpus sprucei can be found in cloud forests at 1800–3900 m of elevation in Ecuador and northern Peru.